MatthewFrench/Project-Fluffy-Pug-Command-Line/Readme.md

 TODO:
-	• Increase speed from 0.9 seconds to 0.05 seconds
-	• Parallelize it with OpenMP
 	• Fix self health bar not detecting
+	• Fix percentage match displaying
+	• Put it back in Xcode and run
 	• Make it run on Windows
 	• Add memory management code